Daniel-KM/Omeka-S-module-Access/README.md

 - [ ] Make resources available by token in global mode.
 - [ ] Make resources available by token only, not login (like module Contribute).
+- [x] Make non-exclusive mode "ip" and "individual".
+- [ ] Fix ip check for ipv6.
 - [ ] Use Omeka Store instead of local file system.
+- [ ] Manage ip by item set or by user instead of sites?

 Warning